Database vs Application Bottleneck: How to Tell

 Metric pairs

-DB-slow signature: query time high in DB metrics.
+- DB-slow signature.
+Query time high in DB metrics;

 Common confusion

-Slow query plan after data growth looks app-side but is DB-side.
+Two confusions account for most misdiagnosis.
+Pool exhaustion looks like DB-slow but is app-side; slow query plan after data growth looks app-side but is DB-side.
+The diagnostic catches both.

 Antipatterns